codelittinc/engineering-hiring/questions/Go.md

 * What are the advantages of GO?
 * Explain what is a go routine is?
 How can you stop a go routine?
 * What is the Difference between struct and interface?
+* What is concurrency?
+(Hint: How is it different from parrallelism)
+* What is the difference between slices and arrays in Go?
+* Are maps safe to use?
+* How would you implement your own error type, how would you make it compatible with other errors?
+* How defer work?
+* (Check if the candidate follows the evolution of Go) How can you check the type of an Error?
+* (Check if the candidate follows the evolution of Go) Is 1_000_000 a valid Go number?